brittdun/Data-Analytics/README.md

 # Data Analytics Portfolio
+Hello, my name is Britt.
+I am a student majoring in Finance, Accounting, and Management.
 This portfolio shows all the work I did in Data Analytics I at Southern Utah University.
 All the work was completed in Google Colab using Python.
 Each assignment is linked for viewing purposes.

 ## My Résumé
 - [Résumé](https://colab.research.google.com/drive/1i0l3Vhpi4ehi0mWy-RCNI7-6V6e_XY-5?usp=sharing)